Westslope cutthroat trout: Taxonomy

+Subspecies

 Description

 The fish has teeth under its tongue, on the roof of the mouth, and in the front of the mouth.
 Westslope cutthroat are common in both headwaters lake and stream environments.
-They feed mainly on insects and zooplankton.
-The average length of the fish is about 8- and rarely exceeds 18 in.
+Like most other cutthroat trout, they are opportunistic feeders with diverse diets, and as their size increases, so does their food.
+Some of their primary forage, frequently imitated by fly fishers, include macroinvertebrates such as caddisflies, stoneflies, mayflies and aquatic dipterans (including midges and craneflies) in adult, larval, and pupal stages.
+They will also prey on ants, beetles, spiders, grasshoppers and crickets, and aquatic items including crayfish, freshwater molluscs, fish eggs, shrimp and other crustaceans, and other fish.
+Generally, they adjust their diet and feeding behavior due to factors such as food availability, habitat, age, and size.
+The average length of the fish is about 12–15 inches (300-400 mm) and rarely exceeds 18 in.
 The skin has small dark freckle-like spots clustered towards the tail, and is mostly orange-hued.
 They can be distinguished from rainbow trout by the red, pink, or orange marking beneath the jaw (hence the name "cutthroat").

 Range

 Westslope cutthroat trout are native in northern Idaho's and British Columbia's upper Columbia River system and northern tributaries of the Snake River, but not the Snake River's main stem to the south.
-East of the Continental Divide in Alberta and Montana, westslope cutthroat trout are native to the upper Missouri, Milk and North Saskatchewan rivers, but not the Yellowstone River to the south.
+East of the Continental Divide in Alberta and Montana, Westslope cutthroat trout are native to the upper Missouri, Milk and North Saskatchewan rivers, but not the Yellowstone River to the south.
 In Montana, the historic range extended east to the mouth of the Judith River and south into the Madison, Gallatin and Jefferson river systems.
-Isolated populations of westslope cutthroat trout exist in upper tributaries of the John Day River in the Strawberry Mountains of Oregon and Columbia River tributaries along the eastern side of the Cascade range in Washington.
+Isolated populations of Westslope cutthroat trout exist in upper tributaries of the John Day River in the Strawberry Mountains of Oregon and Columbia River tributaries along the eastern side of the Cascade Range in Washington.
 Isolated populations exist in the Fraser River basin in British Columbia.
-Existing populations of genetically pure westslope cutthroat trout exist in less than three percent of its historic range.
+Existing populations of genetically pure Westslope cutthroat trout exist in less than three percent of its historic range.

 Life cycle

 Westslope cutthroat trout reflect three life strategies—adfluvial, fluvial, or stream resident.
 Adfluvial fish live in the large lakes in the upper Columbia River drainage and spawn in lake tributaries.
 Fluvial fish live in medium to large rivers but migrate to tributaries for spawning.
 Most adults return to the river or lake after spawning.
 Stream resident fish complete their entire life in tributaries.
 All three forms occur in most basins.